lifeofsoumya/MERN-Interview-Questions/README.md

 - var vs let vs const,
 - Closures
 - how can you contribute to testBook with your skills
+- You're from ECE, how web development caught your attention

 3️⃣ Third round (cleared)
 - var vs let vs const, (same thrice🙂)